farcaster-project/farcaster-node/README.md

 With those commands and farcasterd logs (attach to the log with `docker-compose logs -f --no-log-prefix farcasterd`) you should be able to follow your swaps.

-Checkout the documentaion on [how to use the node](#usage) for more details.
+Checkout the documentaion on [how to use the node](#usage) to see how to make and take offers.

 ### Configuration

-`farcasterd` can be configured through a toml file located by default at `~/.farcaster/farcasterd.toml` (Linux and BSD, see [here](./src/opts.rs) for more platforms specific), if no file is found `farcasterd` is launched with some default values.
+`farcasterd` can be configured through a toml file located by default at `~/.farcaster/farcasterd.toml` (for Linux and BSD, macOS will use `/Users/{user}/Library/Application Support/Farcaster/` and see [here](./src/opts.rs) for more platforms specific), if no file is found `farcasterd` is launched with some default values.
 You can see an example [here](./farcasterd.toml).

 **Syncers**